ORDERS MUST BE PRE-PAID

 SAMPLE APPROVAL IS REQUIRED

 In most new production runs (more than 36 pieces), we require sample approval before we print all the shirts.
 This allows you to make any changes or catch mistakes before the final work is done.
-Local customers may come in person to see samples, but usually we send digital photos via email.
 Samples must be approved within a two-hour window.
 If you don't respond within this time, we will have to take down your job and push it back in the production schedule.
 We cannot afford to have machines sitting idle when there is a backlog of work to be completed.
-Another reason for this rule is that water base and discharge inks will clog the screens if not put to use.
+Another reason for this rule is that water base and discharge inks will clog the screens if not put to use within a few minutes.
 If you do not respond in time, we will either bump the job if we have any doubts, or we will move forward if our sample matches the instructions provided.
 Any changes that result from your changing your mind (subjective changes) may incur additional charges such as new screens, color matching, or ink change fees.
 Any error on our part will be corrected/adjusted free of charge.

 SCREENS ARE PROPERTY OF AVANTGARDE

 The film/screen fees (starting at $50) are for the work and materials required to complete the steps in creating your color separated stencils.
 These steps are the preliminary actions taken before a shirt is ever printed, and they constitute the most time-intensive part of printing t-shirts.
-These steps are: 1. prepare your artwork on the computer (color-separate, resize, and convert files to solid black layers) and print out each layer onto films, 2. coat nylon mesh screens with a photo-sensitive emulsion and let them dry, 3. expose the dry emulsion with your films on the screens under a special lamp, 4. wash the emulsion that was blocked by your films out with a pressure washer and let them dry, then tape the edges, block out pinholes, etc., and 4. register the screens on the press, apply the ink, and print test samples on pellons.
+These steps are: 1. prepare your artwork on the computer (color-separate, resize, and convert files to solid black layers) and print out each layer onto films, 2. coat nylon mesh screens with a photo-sensitive emulsion and let them dry, 3. expose the dry emulsion with your films on the screens under a special lamp, 4. wash the emulsion that was blocked by your films out with a pressure washer and let them dry, then tape the edges, block out pinholes, etc., and 5. register the screens on the press, apply the ink, and print test samples on pellons.
 Paying for creating the stencils does not give you ownership of the actual frames.
-If you want to take the screens with you after your order, you need to buy them for an additional $15 each.
-This fee covers the replacement cost of the frame and mesh (a new screen costs us $25-30 for standard size screens).
 We only hold onto the screens for a limited time.
-It is impossible for us to store every screen from every job, so we usually save them for 3 months and then reclaim (erase) them.
-If you come back to us in 6 months or longer and want to reorder, you may have to pay set-up fees to remake the screens (the art and films are kept on file for up to a year).
+It is impossible for us to store every screen from every job, so we usually reclaim (erase) them within a week.
+If you come back to us in 6 months or longer and want to reorder, you may have to pay set-up fees to remake the screens (the art and films are kept on file for years).
 Typically, customers are not charged for re-making screens so long as the order is for production quantities (36 units or more per graphic).